 As a next step, MRM by MARMIND® enables the operative implementation of pre-defined goals.
 All stakeholders within the company as well as external partners are integrated into the process and have access to all parts relevant to them.
 Deadlines, responsibilities, and to-do lists can be displayed transparently, as can the chronological interaction of all campaigns.
 Content can be centrally stored, used, and managed, processes can be standardized, and are easily accessible for all concerned.

 Automation: efficient customer journey across all channels

 MRM applications not only focus on standardization but also on automation.
-As a partner of various specialists such as Dialogschmiede, IBM, etc. MARMIND® creates multi-channel customer journeys using drag and drop as well as automated campaigns.
+As a partner of various specialists, such as IBM, MARMIND® creates multi-channel customer journeys using drag and drop as well as automated campaigns.
 In coordination with integrated CRM systems, all the important touchpoints along the customer journey can be targeted with campaigns and relevant content – essential points are the customer approach, the opportunity to contact and register, the purchase as well as feedback.